 Public and private mental health and addiction treatment services are both options for getting professional and compassionate behavioral healthcare services in Memphis, Tennessee.

-The Mental Health and Drug Abuse Profile of Memphis
+Memphis Mental Health & Drug Abuse Landscape

 The rate of unemployment is high in Shelby County as 7.9 percent of the population was unemployed in 2014, which is higher than the state rate of 6.5 percent and the national rate of 6.2 percent, the Community Health Needs Assessment (CHNA) 2016 publishes.
 Unemployment, poverty, and a high crime rate can all contribute to poor mental health.
 The CHNA publishes that 43 percent of the residents of Shelby County report feeling stressed or depressed at least once in the month prior to the survey.